sppunderreview/PSSO/DeepBinDiff/README.md

 ### Misc
 1. IDA Pro or Angr?

-We have both the IDA pro version and the angr version.
+They have both the IDA pro version and the angr version.
 IDA pro is used in order to directly compare with BinDiff, which uses IDA pro as well.
 The code here uses Angr.

 2. Results?